Songtech-0912/songtech-0912.github.io/content/integration.md

 f(x) = x^2 + 1
 {% end %}

-## Summation notation
+## Sums

-Summation notation is denoted by the summation sign:
+We will now jump to a topic that might _initially_ appear to be completely unrelated - sums and areas.
+A sum is just what it means - adding a group of numbers (or variables) together.
+Sums are denoted by the summation sign $\displaystyle \sum$.
+For instance, one sum could be:

 {% math() %}
 \sum_{i = 0}^n a_i